The 2014 U.S. Mountain Running Team is set for the Sept. 14 World Mountain Running Championships in Italy.

 The top four women and top six men earn slots on the 2014 U.S. Mountain Running team.

 “I was pleased to see our more experienced mountain runners put the hammer down and fight toe to toe with the young guns,” says Richard Bolt, who works for both the U.S. Mountain Running team and the American Trail Running Association.
-“Young, faster runners new to mountain running, in particular, McLaughlin, Deakins, Smyth, Miller and Roche, have seen success and fast times on the track and roads, but that doesn’t always translate to speed in the mountains.
+“Young, faster runners new to mountain running, in particular, McLaughlin, Deakins, Smyth, Zach Miller and David Roche, have seen success and fast times on the track and roads, but that doesn’t always translate to speed in the mountains.
 For these Mountain Running Championship first-timers it did translate.”

 1. Allie McLaughlin, 23, Colorado Sprigs, Colo., 47:13